The Innocents is available on BFI DVD and Blu-ray.

 As Giddens psychologically unravels, it becomes less clear what the greatest threat to the children in The Innocents really is – the supposed ghosts of Quint and Jessel (who, tellingly, no-one but Giddens ever sees) or Giddens’ paranoia over what she believes they may have done to them.
 The children are clearly odd but are they really the destructive, corrupting force that Giddens comes to believe they are or just the product of a far from satisfactory upbringing?
 The answers are as elusive – and potentially as unsettling – as the ghosts that haunt Giddens’ imagination.

-With The Innocents being rereleased nationwide as part of the BFI’s Gothic season, here are 10 more definitive examples of the haunted house movie to send a shiver down your spines.
+With The Innocents now available on BFI Blu-ray, here are 10 more definitive examples of the haunted house movie to send a shiver down your spines.

 House on Haunted Hill (1959)